raul-izquierdo/english/sources/@Repasar/Things to Repeat.md

     ?
 La playa está lejos del centro de la ciudad, lo que la convierte en una escapada perfecta : `The beach is far away from the city centre, making it a perfect getaway`
     ?
 Vivir en un lugar remoto puede ser un reto debido a la falta de comodidades : `Living in a remote location can be challenging due to the lack of amenities`
     ?
 Se sentía distante de su familia : `He felt distant from his family`

+## Places to Live

+vivienda
+    = dwelling (el genérico de piso, casa, ...)
+    = housing (la vivienda - incontable)
+    ?
+La segunda vivienda es muy cómoda : `The second dwelling is very comfortable` ?
+El problema de la vivienda es grave : `The housing problem is serious`

+adosado = terraced house
+    ?
+Hay muchas casas adosadas en la zona : `There are many terraced houses in the area`

+terreno
+    = terrain (tipo de terreno)
+    = plot of land
+    = parcel (parcela)
+    ?
+El terreno era difícil de cruzar : `The terrain was difficult to cross` ?
+El terreno es muy rocoso : `The terrain is very rocky` ?
+Compró un terreno para construir una casa : `He bought a plot of land to build a house` ?
+La parcela de terreno fue vendida : `The parcel of land was sold` ?
+La parcela es muy grande : `The parcel is very large`

+acera = pavement (aunque a veces se incluye la carretera)
+    ?
+La acera estaba llena de gente : `The pavement was full of people` ?
+La acera es muy ancha : `The pavement is very wide` ?
+Iba caminando por la acera : `I was walking along the pavement`

+en el exterior, en la calle
+    = outdoors
+    ?
+Me encanta comer al aire libre : `I love eating outdoors`

+el campo
+    = the countryside (lo que no son ciudades)
+    = the field (prado)
+    ?
+Me encanta el campo : `I love the countryside`
+    ?
+El prado estaba lleno de flores : `The field was full of flowers`

+la gente de fuera, forasteros = outsiders
+    - No confundir con _foreigners_ (extranjeros), que son _outsiders_, pero no al revés ?
+Los forasteros a menudo tienen una perspectiva diferente de la ciudad : `Outsiders often have a different perspective on the city`

+en auge = thriving
+    ?
+La zona está en auge : `The area is thriving`
+    ?
+La economía está en auge : `The economy is thriving`

+bullicioso = bustling
+    ?
+La ciudad es bulliciosa por la noche : `The city is bustling at night`

+estar bien comunicado = be well connected
+    - OJO: Nunca _well communicated_ (comunicado es más para hablar) ?
+La ciudad está bien comunicada por transporte público : `The city is well connected by public transport`

+acceso fácil (por distancia o transportes) = within easy reach
+    ?
+El hotel está a fácil acceso de la playa : `The hotel is within easy reach of the beach`

+a poca distancia a pie
+    = within walking distance [of place] (f)
+    = in a short walk away (oral)
+    ?
+El hotel está a poca distancia a pie de la playa : `The hotel is within walking distance of the beach` ?
+El supermercado está a poca distancia a pie : `The supermarket is within walking distance` ?
+El hotel está a un corto paseo de la playa : `The hotel is a short walk away from the beach` ?
+El supermercado está a un corto paseo : `The supermarket is a short walk away`

+situado
+    = situated (para edificios, y elementos geográficos) = set (puesto deliberadamente - often used for scenery or emotional tone) ?
+El hotel está situado en las montañas : `The hotel is situated in the mountains` ?
+La casa de campo está bellamente situada entre los árboles : `The cottage is beautifully set amongst the trees` ?
+La historia está situada en la época medieval : `The story is set in medieval times`

+puesto, colocado (para objetos) = placed
+    ?
+El cartel fue colocado cerca de la entrada : `The sign was placed near the entrance` ?
+Un oficial de policía estaba puesto en la entrada : `A police officer was placed at the entrance`